mytrile/wunderlist/README.md

 ```

 ### Note
 Some functions like updating/deleting entities are missing.
+[Here is the full API](http://godoc.org/github.com/mytrile/wunderlist).

 Credits to [bsmt](https://github.com/bsmt) for
 [this wonderfull article](http://bsmt.me/blog/2013/03/02/reverse-engineering-the-wunderlist-api/) about reverse engineering the api.
 You can find the reference API [here](https://wunderpy.readthedocs.org/en/latest/).